Streemo/wilson/README.md

 # Wilson Confidence Interval, for Meteor.

-*WCI is used for decision making and scoring.
-It works well for many uses (e.g. Scoring Posts, determining if something is spam, or any other kind of binary categorization).*
+*WCI is used for decision making and scoring, ranking posts, spam detection, rate limiting, bot detection, etc. There's a ton of use cases.*

 Reddit scoring: http://amix.dk/blog/post/19588